pto3/DB/README.md

 ### Team Stats -

 Team stats table will consist of stats that each team produces, such as: wins/losses, passing yards, and rushing yards.
-Team stats table will have a one to many relationship with our teams table.
+Team stats table will have a one to many relationship with the teams table.
 This is due to the fact that one entity of stats is related to many teams.
 This makes it a one to many relationship.

 ### Division -

 Division table will be a representation of all the divisions in the NFL along with each team in each division.
 The NFL has 8 divisions within two conferences:AFC North, AFC South, AFC East, AFC West, NFC North, NFC South, NFC East, NFC West.
-The division table and our team table has a one to many relationship.
+The division table and the team table has a one to many relationship.
 This is due to the fact that there are 4 teams in each division and each team is associated to one division.

 ### Player -